hardcamls/zprize/index.md

 		<h2>Inverse NTT</h2>

-		<p>This competition track required us to build an Inverse Number Theoretic Transform (INTT) accelerator capable of performing transforms of size $2^24$.</p>
+		<p>This competition track required us to build an Inverse Number Theoretic Transform (INTT) accelerator capable of performing transforms of size $2^24$.
+INTTs are conceptually similar to the Fourier Transforms - working over a finite field instead of complex numbers.</p>

-		<p>NTT's are conceptually very similar to the well known Fast Fourier	Transform.
-The only difference is instead of working over complex numbers, the transform works over a finite field.
-For this project the finite field contains values of size 64 bits modulo a so called <a href="https://en.wikipedia.org/wiki/Solinas_prime">Solinas prime</a> equal to $2^64 - 2^32 + 1$.</p>

-		<p>The platform tergetted is the Xilinx <a href="https://www.xilinx.com/products/accelerators/varium/c1100.html">Varium C1100</a> accelerator card.
+		<p>The platform tergetted was the Xilinx Varium C1100 accelerator card.
 The card contains Virtex UltrasScale+ FPGA with HBM2.</p>

-		<p>Read more about the [implementation](ntt-overview.html).</p>
+		<p>Read more about the <a href="ntt-overview.html">implementation</a></p>

 	</div>